statsmaths/stat209/_notes/class08-grammar-of-graphics.md

 <img src="../assets/class08-grammar-of-graphics/unnamed-chunk-3-1.png" title="plot of chunk unnamed-chunk-3" alt="plot of chunk unnamed-chunk-3" width="100%" />

-Here, two of our three elements should be clear: dataset is `gapminder_2007` and the plot uses the points geometry (`geom_point`, which we have already seen).
+Here, two of our three elements should be clear: the dataset is `gapminder_2007` and the plot uses the point geometry (`geom_point`, which we have already seen).
 How do the aesthetic elements function?
 There are four visible aesthetics here, each matched to a particular variable in the dataset:

 1. the variable `gdp_per_cap` is mapped to the `x`-axis
 2. the variable `life_exp` is mapped to the `y`-axis